eclipse-leda/leda/content/en/docs/device-provisioning/vehicle-update-manager/_index.md

 ---

 The *Vehicle Update Manager* delegates two different types of updates:
-1. The *Desired State* on the Kubernetes layer
+1. The *Desired State* on the container layer
 2. The *Self Update* on operating system layer

 ![Vehicle Update Manager Architecture Overview](vehicle-update-manager-arch.png)

 # Desired State

-The *Desired State* is applied at runtime on the Kubernetes cluster layer.
+The *Desired State* is applied at runtime on the container layer.

 This type of update mechanism can update vehicle applications, vehicle services and other containers together with configuration resources or data files at runtime.
 If the applications support it, the rollout can also use high-availability strategies, such as rolling deployments.